Dr Steve Derbyshire

-Steve leads a research and development team working on atmospheric convective cloud systems and their representation.
+Steve leads a research and development team working on flow over topography and related problems.

 Moist convection in the atmosphere.

 Steve has now returned to the scientific interest (which he has had since his PhD) in the impacts and representation of flow over topography.